ondrejkonec/frontend-setup/README.md

 - Still only using classes
 - More explicitly named

+### 07 - Scopes
+- Scoped contexts in CSS solve a very specific and particular problem
+- For example areas of user-generated content, where some long-form/prose HTML has come from a CMS

 ### 08 - Utilities
 Ability to override anything.
 It will most likely come with !important as we are sure to use them.
 - Overrides, helpers, utilities